GStewartN/zoo-tracker/README.md

 | add animal to list | user fills out add animal form and clicks add button | new animal displays in current animal residents list |
 | edit animals | user clicks an animal edit button, makes changes in the form, and clicks done | animal displays in current animal resident list with new values |
 | filter animals | user chooses one of the filter options from dropdown list | resident animal list displays only animals that meet filter parameters |

+## Feature Possibilities

+ * Routing edit functionality to an animal's individual page.
+ * Hide the add animal form behind a button and only display when button is clicked.
+ * Routing the add animal form to its own page.
+ * Add project to firebase so new animals are saved permanently.

 ## Further help